montrealrobotics/learning-for-robotics-reading-group/README.md

 # Learning for Robotics Reading Group
 Learning has become a major component of many robotics research areas such as perception, planning, localization, locomotion, and more.
-This reading group aims to keep participants up to date with the latest work happening .
+This reading group aims to keep participants up to date with the latest work happening in this domain. **Presented papers should at least have a real or simulated robot deployement components**.

 ## Logistics
 - During the Fall term, we will meet on Fridays at 12:00 pm in person at Mila